Celebrity News April 26, 2014

-Chrissy Teigen, who lashed out at haters on social media this week, isn’t the first Hollywood beauty to endure fat-shaming.
+Chrissy Teigen, who lashed out at haters on social media last year (read her story here), isn't the only Hollywood beauty to endure fat-shaming.

 Here is a look back at how other stars have dealt with weight bullies, courtesy of SheKnows.com.